On average across the year,

 On average across the year, yes, Washington, United States is colder than Washington, D.C., United States .
 Washington, United States has an average minimum temperature of 7°C/45°F and Washington, D.C., United States has an average minimum temperature of 11°C/52°F.

-no, Washington, United States has less rain than
+Does Washington, United States have more rain than Washington, D.C., United States?

 Washington, United States's wettest month is November, with an average monthly rainfall of 141mm, which is drier than Washington, D.C., United States's wettest month (July, with an average monthly rainfall of 150mm).